lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 An example is given with a GET Request and its consequent CONTENT Response.
-A possible set of rules for the Inner and Outer SCHC Compression are shown.
-A dump of the results and contrast SCHC + OSCORE performance with SCHC + COAP performance is also listed.
+A possible set of rules for the Inner and Outer SCHC Compression is shown.
+A dump of the results and a contrast between SCHC + OSCORE performance with SCHC + COAP performance is also listed.
 This gives an approximation to the cost of security with SCHC-OSCORE.